carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 Validate: Images=(10000, 32, 32, 3), Labels=(10000, 10)
 Test: Images=(10000, 32, 32, 3), Labels=(10000, 10)
 ```
-The training set consists of 40000 images of 32x32 pixels and 3 channels (RGB values) and labels.
+The training set consists of 40000 images of 32x32 pixels and three channels (RGB values) and labels.

-The validation and test datasets consist of 10000 images of 32x32 pixels and 3 channels (RGB values) and labels.
+The validation and test datasets consist of 10000 images of 32x32 pixels and three channels (RGB values) and labels.

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::

-#### Visualize a subset of the CIFAR-10 dataset
+#### Visualise a subset of the CIFAR-10 dataset

 ```python
 # create a figure object and specify width, height in inches